emmasteimann/SixDegrees/README.md

 # Six Degrees of Separation
 > or Six Degrees of Kevin Bacon

-This app read a XML document of movies and actors, loading them into a graph datastore and allows you to anlayze the degree of distance between any two actors.
+This app creates/reads an XML document of movies and actors, loading them into a graph datastore and allows you to anlayze the degree of distance between any two actors.

 ## Major Dependencies: